 The inaugural River of Flowers was held on 22 February 2012 for the first anniversary of the devastating Canterbury earthquake.
-It was created Michelle Whitaker under Healthy Christchurch with Evan Smith of Avon-Otakaro Network (AvON).
+It was created Michelle Whitaker under Healthy Christchurch with the Late Evan Smith of Avon-Otakaro Network.
 Every anniversary the event provides communities with the opportunity to reflect and look forward to the future together.

 The River of Flowers is an opportunity to:

 - Come together as a city through a river of flowers

 - Let go through dropping flowers into the river